How To: Create a custom projection file in ArcMap to align CAD data

 - Click OK, Apply, Add to Favorites, and OK.

-When the final version of the projection file has been achieved, click Add to Favorites one more time.
+- When the final version of the projection file has been achieved, click Add to Favorites again.
 Click Apply.
 Click OK, and save the MXD.

 Windows 2000 and Windows XP:

 C:\Users\<user profile>\AppData\Roaming\ESRI\ArcMap\Coordinate Systems

 C:\Users\<user profile>\AppData\Roaming\ESRI\Desktop10.x\ArcMap\Coordinate Systems

 Note: If the AppData folder is not visible, make sure ‘Show hidden files, folders, and drives’ is checked in Folder Options.